Learning-To-Measure: In-Context Active Feature Acquisition: The Meta-Active Feature Acquisition Problem

-\end{theorem} The proof is provided in Section~\ref{app:proof_cmi_identification}.
-Intuitively, if the joint $p_{\mathcal T}(X{(1)}, Y)$ is identified, then any functional of the joint is identified.
-However, estimating these functionals \emph{directly from complete cases} (\(R_j=1\)) at step \(t\) is valid only under the posited assumptions.
-The restrictive nature is due to targeting pointwise identification of the greedy action for every $\underline{x}_t$.
-In practice, this level of generality is often unnecessary as some states are never encountered.
+\end{theorem} The proof is provided in Appendix~\ref{app:proof_cmi_identification}.
+Intuitively, once the reference distribution, $P_\tau(X{(1)}, Y)$, is identified, any functional of this distribution is also identified.
+However, estimating these functionals \emph{directly from complete cases} (\(R_j=1\)) at step \(t\) is valid only under the stated assumptions.
+This restriction arises from requiring pointwise identification of the CMI-optimal acquisition action for every $\underline{x}_t$.
+In practice, such generality is often unnecessary, since many states are never encountered.